-- Determine all potable water used within the project. - Facilitate submetering during plumbing system design. - Submit drawing highlighting location of water meter room with utility meters and locations of any other submeters located throughout the building.
+- Determine all potable water used within the project. - Facilitate submetering during plumbing system design. - Submit drawing showing location of water meter room with utility meters.

 - Incorporate credit requirements in construction documents. - Submit updated documentation to address incomplete and outstanding issues. - If less than 100% of a system will be submetered, submit calculations showing that the required amount of the system will be metered.